 Section 1.
 Non-Discrimination.
-The provisions of this agreement shall be applied equally to all employees in the bargaining unit without discrimination as to age, marital status, race, color, creed, sex, handicap disability, national origin, sexual orientation, Union membership, or political affiliation, or any other protected status in accordance with state or federal law.
+The provisions of this agreement shall be applied equally to all employees in the bargaining unit without discrimination as to age, marital status, race, color, creed, sex, disability, national origin, sexual orientation, Union membership, political affiliation, or any other protected status in accordance with state or federal law.
 The provisions of this agreement shall be applied equally to all employees in the bargaining unit in regards to hiring or promotion, firing, discipline, and discharge.
+The Employer will not attempt to influence any employee to resign from or decline to obtain membership in the Union.